Can You Sue for Elder Financial Abuse?

 Find an Attorney Experienced in Elder Abuse Cases

 “I am very blunt with people,” she adds.
-“As long as an elder is alive, nobody has a right to their estate.
+“As long as an elder is alive, nobody has a legal right to their estate.
 And, as long as an elder has capacity, they can do absolutely anything they choose with their money.”

 What do I do next?